New York City, NY

 The Day Before Moving Day

-Pack your personal belongings except your alarm clock.
+- Pack your personal belongings except for your alarm clock.